openshift-instruqt/instruqt/serverless/camel-k-basic/04-step4/assignment.md

   url: https://console-openshift-console.crc-gh9wd-master-0.crc.${_SANDBOX_ID}.instruqt.io
   new_window: true
 difficulty: basic
-timelimit: 300
+timelimit: 375
 ---
 ## Running integrations as Kubernetes CronJobs

-In Camel K, traits are high level named features that can be enabled/disabled or configured to customize the behavior of the final integration.
+In Camel K, [*Traits*](https://camel.apache.org/camel-k/latest/traits/traits.html) are high level named features that can be enabled/disabled or configured to customize the behavior of the final integration.
 For this step, we will rely on Camel K's [**Cron Trait**](https://camel.apache.org/camel-k/latest/traits/cron.html) to run the integration as a CronJob.

 Because our Camel route in our previous step is triggered by the `timer` component, Camel K applies by default the Cron trait, ideal for periodic batch processing.
 As long as the timer's period parameter can be written as a cron expression, the integration can automatically be deployed as a Kubernetes CronJob.